stadia/activerecord-mysql2rgeo-adapter/README.md

 * `:geometry` -- Any geometric type
 * `:point` -- Point data
 * `:line_string` -- LineString data
-* `:st_polygon` -- Polygon data
+* `:polygon` -- Polygon data
 * `:geometry_collection` -- Any collection type
 * `:multi_point` -- A collection of Points
 * `:multi_line_string` -- A collection of LineStrings
 * `:multi_polygon` -- A collection of Polygons

-Following are the options understood by the adapter:

-* `:geographic` -- If set to true, create a PostGIS geography column for longitude/latitude data over a spheroidal domain; otherwise create a geometry column in a flat coordinate system.
-Default is false.
-Also implies :srid set to 4326.
-* `:srid` -- Set a SRID constraint for the column.
-Default is 4326 for a geography column, or -1 for a geometry column.
-Note that PostGIS currently (as of version 2.0) requires geography columns to have SRID 4326, so this constraint is of limited use for geography columns.
-* `:has_z` -- Specify that objects in this column include a Z coordinate.
-  Default is false.
-* `:has_m` -- Specify that objects in this column include an M coordinate.
-  Default is false.

-To create a PostGIS spatial index, add `using: :gist` to your index:
+To create a spatial index, add `type: :spatial` to your index:

 ```ruby
 add_index :my_table, :lonlat, type: :spatial